SecUSo/privacy-friendly-pain-diary/README.md

-﻿# Privacy Friendly App Example
+﻿# Privacy Friendly Pain Diary

-This application contains the basic design of a Privacy Friendly App without any other functionality.
-It includes a Navigation Drawer, examples for buttons, a help page and the about page.
-It further shows an example of the main menu for a Privacy Friendly Game App.
+This application contains a pain diary.
+Users can make diary entries recording their condition, pain level, location, quality and time, as well as additional notes and medication.
 This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

 ## Motivation

-This application has been developed to be used as a basis for a Privacy Friendly App.
+This privacy friendly application has been developed to be used as a pain diary.
 Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
 Further information can be found on https://secuso.org/pfa

 ## Download and more Information